bbcf/bs/doc/source/installation.rst

 Configuration
 '''''''''''''

-You have to edit some file to configure joblaucher on your server(s)
+You have to edit some file to configure joblauncher on your server(s)

 - **development.ini** : define the main application (you should rename this file).
 - **celeryconfig.py** : define the configuration of the worker.